JonoAugustine/AugustinesGleichungZuneigungs_2.0/README.md

 		- Attempt A:
-			Since it is still possible to obtain scores that are not consecutive, we can iterrate through the candidates and add each score to a temp array (no repeates), sorting them puon addition, then use that array to calculate max and min scores.
+			Since it is still possible to obtain scores that are not consecutive, we can iterrate through the candidates and add each score to a temp array (no repeates), sorting them upon addition, then use that array to calculate max and min scores.

 	- Negative traits
 		In SB's current state, features cannot be discerned between the type of effect they